miszak-mta-szte/Arduino-Ohmmeter-calculator/README.md

 The repository contains a JS based calculator (.html and .js files) for Ohmmeters and source code (.ino file) of an Arduino Ohmmeter.

-More related projects available on our hamepage: http://www.inf.u-szeged.hu/miszak/en/
+More related projects are available on our hamepage: http://www.inf.u-szeged.hu/miszak/en/

 Funded by the Content Pedagogy Research Program of the Hungarian Academy of Sciences.